-For Brown summer programs, many of the traditional policies apply.
+For Brown and Consortium for Advanced Studies Abroad (CASA) summer programs, many of the traditional academic, financial, and conduct policies apply abroad.
 However, there are a few key differences:

 In addition to Brown’s Academic Code, students agree to respect norms, laws and traditions of the host country and are expected to adhere to these guidelines:

 - use maturity and reasonable judgment in his or her conduct abroad and acknowledge that they are ambassadors of the United States and Brown University;

 - regularly attend and participate fully in both the academic program in which they are enrolled and the cultural component of the program;